JoHoop/semantic-ui-react-firebase-starter/README.md

 - Avatar upload
 - Delete account

-## Customization
+## Usage

 Feel free to fork this repo and built your project based on it.

-Start by setting up a Firebase project and adding your credentials to the `.env` file.
+Start by setting up a project with the Firebase dashboard and adding your credentials to the `.env` file.
 Authentication features should work out of the box.

 ```